Dev7-Nadeem/online-shop/README.md

 This is just a sample code for online shopping web app using redux for state management and redux thunk as middleware for api calls.

-In this project I am using a fake API end point "https://fakestoreapi.com/docs".
+I am using a fake API end point "https://fakestoreapi.com/docs".

 ## Project Setup

 Clone repository to your local drive.
 Install packages using "npm intall".

 then start the project using "npm start"

+You'll be redirected to login page, use following credentials to login.
+username: "mor_2314",
+password: "83r5^_"

 ## Available Scripts